JennEYoon/datasciY/fastai/dl1-18/README.md

 # fast.ai  deep learning part 1, 2018 version (fastai v0.7)

+### Author: Jennifer Yoon

 Lecture pace is slower & easier to understand compared to 2019 version.
 Doesn't use cat breeds and dog breeds categories, but just cats vs dogs.
-Gets 99.99% accuracy, but is easier to understand.
+Gets 99.9% accuracy, but is easier to understand.

+Make sure to use software fastai version 0.7!
+NOT fastai version 1.0, which is for 2019 class.

 #### Tasks